HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 {{ figure_markup(
   caption="Post-MVP extensions usage.",
   description="Bar chart showing total module counts along with numbers of modules using various post-MVP extensions.
 Total numbers, as mentioned in the beginning of the article, are at 3854 and 3173 on desktop and mobile correspondingly.
-Sign extension ops stand out and were found in a large number of those - 2938 on desktop and 2137 on mobile.
+Sign extension ops stand out and were found in a large number of those—2938 on desktop and 2137 on mobile.
 The rest are so much lower that the graph had to use a logarithmic scale.
 Each of atomics, BigInt imports/exports, bulk memory, SIMD and mutable imports/exports proposals were found only in up to 30 modules on desktop and up to 21 modules on mobile.
 Proposals like multi-value, non-trapping float-to-int conversions, reference types and tail calls weren't found in any modules in either dataset.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=706910122&format=interactive", sheets_gid="1918192673", sql_file="proposals.sql",